torresroger776/TranscriptionPipeline/README.md

 This project demonstrates a scalable data pipeline that:

-- Ingests YouTube videos on-demand using an ECS download worker
+- Ingests videos via URL on-demand using an ECS download worker
 - Splits audio into segments, stores them in S3, and triggers transcription
 - Transcribes audio with a Lambda function
 - Loads transcript data into a PostgreSQL RDS instance with full-text search capability